nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_CHANGE_EVENTS.md

 )
 ```

-WHen you choose a metal, you should now see a message displayng the primary key of the chosen metal.
+When you choose a metal, you should now see a message displayng the primary key of the chosen metal.

 ![](./images/kneel-diamonds-display-chosen-metal.gif)